GMP Policies & Procedures

 3. Grades

 We plan to mail grade reports to the schools in November, January, April, and June.
 You can also view your child's grades on UBLearns.
 Students are asked to check their grades regularly on UB Learns.
 We strongly encourage parents to also check homework grades on UB Learns.
-If your child is not keeping up with homework, you will see zeros for homework grades.
-Graders are instructed to enter a zero immediately after class when a homework is not submitted.
-The zero may or may not be changed, depending on class policies, but is entered immediately as a communication to parents that homework has not yet been submitted.
+If your child is not keeping up with homework, you will see -1 for homework grades.
+Graders are instructed to enter a -1 when a homework is missing (except in the case of absence extensions.)
+The -1 may or may not be changed, depending on class policies, but is entered as a communication to parents that homework has not yet been submitted, but should have been.

 4. Computer Accounts